bowheart/trikl/README.md

 ##### `trickle.catch()`

 Attach onRejected handlers to the last promise in the underlying promise chain.
-Adds a new promise to the underlying promise chain and points the `trickle.lastPromise` property it.
+Adds a new promise to the underlying promise chain and points the `trickle.lastPromise` property to it.
 Returns the trickle for chaining.

 ```javascript
 trickle.catch(() => {})